-centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.

-- Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories. - Well-Being Club: By setting your preferences for wellbeing topics on the website, you will see resources tailored to your interests and healthy aging goals including articles, videos, live virtual classes and events, and social groups. - Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested workout videos. - Digital Workouts: You can view on-demand videos through the website's digital workout library, including Silver&Fit Signature Series Classes®. - Silver&Fit Connected!TM: The Silver&Fit Connected! tool can assist with tracking your activity. - Rewards: Earn a hat and pins for reaching new activity milestones.
+- Fitness Center Membership: You can visit participating fitness centers or YMCAs near you that take part in the program.
+Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. - Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories. - Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy aging goals including articles, videos, live virtual classes and events, and social groups. - Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested workout videos. - Digital Workouts: You can view ondemand videos through the website's